dewi-batista/statistical-consulting-project-NFI/README.md

 - `gaussianMixtures.py`: All relevant documentation is contained inside the file.
 - `gammaMixtures.py`: All relevant documentation is contained inside the file.

-**Note:** Ensure that the path of the console/environment used to run these programs is that of the root of this repository.
+**Note:** To run any of these programs, ensure that the path of your console/environment is that of the root of this repository.

 ## Other:
 - `./data/`: Contains the raw data as well as their pre-processed equivalents.